pypa/pipx/docs/examples.md

 > pipx upgrade-shared
 ```

-Another use of the upgrade-shared command is to pin (temporarily) `pip` to a specific version.
+This example pins `pip` (temporarily, until the next automatic upgrade, if that is not explicitly turned off) to a specific version.

 ```shell
 > pipx upgrade-shared --pip-args=pip==24.0